AvinashPhadtare/AvinashPhadtare/README.md

 ## Hi there 👋

-My name is Avinash, I am Developer,Always Trying to Solve Some Real World Problem Using AI
+My name is Avinash, I am Great Learner,
+Always Trying to Solve Some Real World Problem Using AI

 <!--